frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ## How are we going to compare this

-Let's lay down a few things you should be aware of to be methodical here.

 ### What is there to balance?

-Here we'll consider four main aspects: performance :zap:, autonomy :hourglass_flowing_sand:, price :euro:, weight :weight_lifting:
+Here we'll consider four main aspects: performance :zap:, autonomy :hourglass_flowing_sand:, price :euro:, weight :muscle:

 To elaborate a bit on the first aspect, "performance" has two sides:
 - what produces pure performance: data read/write speed, data processing speed.